 Catholic institutions are divesting from fossil fuel companies and investing in renewable energy as part of their response to the urgent call Pope Francis sounded in the Laudato Si’ encyclical.
 To date already 70 Catholic institutions chose the path of divestment.

 The tide is turning.
 Now it’s time to divest the Vatican.

 With the ear of 1.2 billion Catholics and the respect of Christians and non-Christians alike, Pope Francis is uniquely positioned to add both his voice and the unique moral power of his office to the divestment movement.

 With the encyclical Pope Francis has chosen to stand with the people who fight for justice and a sustainable planet.
 He understands the moral imperative of caring for creation.
-He understands that if we do nothing, then the impacts of climate change will be horrific, and will fall hardest on the world’s most vulnerable people.
-He gets that humans are responsible for protecting the planet — and ourselves.

 We believe that Pope Francis will take the right action and direct the Vatican bank to divest.

 However, by starting a divestment campaign in your Catholic diocese, university, school, hospital or other institution you will be helping to build momentum for Pope Francis to divest the Vatican.
 Every Catholic institution that commits to divest will also send one of the most powerful moral signals yet that the age of fossil fuels is coming to an end.